Skip to main content

 Generating event specification instructionsโ€‹

-When generating code for Event Specifications, you have the option of delivering the implementation instructions and triggers for each scenario right on the developer's environment.
+When generating code for event specifications, you have the option of delivering the implementation instructions and triggers for each specification right on the developer's environment.

 By using the --instructions option on the snowtype generate command, you can generate a markdown file with all the required information about tracking an event specification.